dvdlvc/MyGitHub/README.md

-Code for the working paper "A bridge between information theory, saddlepoint approximations, and measure transportation", 2019, Andrej Ilievski, Davide La Vecchia, Elvezio Ronchetti.
+R Code for the working paper "A bridge between information theory, saddlepoint approximations, and measure transportation", 2019, Andrej Ilievski, Davide La Vecchia, Elvezio Ronchetti.

 The folder contains the R code for the saddlepoint density approximation (Sad) and the Edgeworth expansion (Edg) of the